[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 How can we use Terraform with Jenkins?

-Jenkins uses plugins created by different community members, allowing users to add more automation functionality to their CI/CD pipelines.
-The Terraform plugin in Jenkins is commonly used to automate the infrastructure deployment piece, giving users the ability to provision infrastructure alongside software deployment in a CI/CD pipeline.
+Jenkins uses plugins created by various community members, allowing users to add additional automation to their CI/CD pipelines.
+The Terraform plugin in Jenkins is commonly used to automate infrastructure deployment, enabling users to provision infrastructure alongside software deployment in a CI/CD pipeline.

 Typically, before initiating software deployment workflows, you would coordinate with the Infrastructure team to provision necessary resources within cloud platforms such as Azure, AWS, or GCP.
 Once completed, developers could then trigger the software deployment cycle.